Augmented Reality 7 Mar, 2025

 In the healthcare industry, talent leaders could benefit from having digital doctors powered by AI to provide faster diagnosis and help people with medical research; founders of an architect firm could likewise lend their designers a helping hand by letting generative AI provide them with blueprints and provide accurate cost of their projects.

 That’s just the start, though; in the future, applications of generative AI will be even more mind-boggling.
-However, this future seems unlikely if talent leaders fail to realize how generative AI can be integrated with their business models.
+However, this future seems unlikely if talent leaders fail to recognize how they can integrate generative AI into their business models.
 Let’s figure out why tech leaders need to befriend generative AI:

 AI adoption is hot among talent leaders these days.
 As AI technologies and applications continue to develop, they hold the potential to completely change “the way we work.”
-Talent leaders can ensure that the AI-powered future won’t shake the ground beneath their enterprises by identifying skill gaps and creating a habitat where innovation is prioritized.
+Talent leaders can prevent the AI-powered future from shaking the foundation of their enterprises by identifying skill gaps and fostering an environment that prioritizes innovation.

 A recurring theme you’ll find is the mention of “skill gaps” and although this seems easy to understand, there’s a lot that goes behind fixing these issues.